How to enroll in an FSA: A step-by-step guide

 Understanding FSA enrollment

 A flexible spending account (FSA) is a type of job-based savings plan for medical expenses.
-It allows you to put aside pre-tax money to pay for certain things that aren't covered by health insurance.
-Many employers offer FSAs, but they aren't available for people with marketplace health plans.
+It can allow you to put aside pre-tax money to pay for certain things that aren't covered by health insurance.
+Many employers offer FSAs, but they typically aren't available for people with marketplace health plans.

 Determine your eligibility